benguenther/psy241/README.md

 # Sample Problems for an Undergraduate Statistics in Psychology Course

+An ongoig project to create a series of juypter notebooks that can be used to randomly generate sample problems and their worked solutions using python

 ## Completed Versions
 * Calculating the standard deviation for population data
 * Calculating the standard deviation for sample data